-If you want the full 65W output you’ll need to buy a USB-C cable which supports 5A/100W.
+If you want the full 65W output you’ll need to buy a USB-C cable that supports 5A/100W.
 They aren’t much more expensive.
 But you need to verify that spec, as it isn’t typical.

-This is a good single charger solution for a typical office use, mid size laptop and phone.
+This is a good single charger solution for typical office use, mid-size laptop, and phone.
 Or as a dedicated charger for a laptop needing all 65W.
 With the option of a USB-A port as needed.

 Buy if you:

 - Need a 60-65W charger for your laptop, with the option to occasionally charge smaller devices via USB-A; or…

 - Need a 45W charger for your laptop, while also fast charging an iPhone